erickvieiras/customer_loyalty_program/README.md

 - Extraction of relevant insights.

 ### Development and Evaluation of Models:
+- Use of RFM for segmentation to group consumers according to their purchasing behavior based on Recency, Frequency and Amount Spent (Monetary) data.
 - Experimentation with different modeling approaches (PCA, UMAP, T-SNE, Tree-Based Embedding).
 - Performance evaluation using Silhouette Score.
 - Selection of the K-Means model for final clustering.